The name Stevellay is an old Anglo-Saxon

 surnames.
 Over the years, many variations of the name Stevellay were recorded, including Staveley, Stavely, Staley, Stayley, Staveleigh and many more.

 Early Notables of the Stevellay family (pre 1700)

-Another 28 words (2 lines of text) are included under the topic Early Stevellay Notables in all our PDF Extended History products and printed products wherever possible.
+William Stayley or Staley (died 1678), was a victim of the 'Popish Plot,' was the son of William Staley, and carried on his...
+Another 133 words (10 lines of text) are included under the topic Early Stevellay Notables in all our PDF Extended History products and printed products wherever possible.